-Ants, they’re icky, and you don’t want them in your home.
+Ants, they’re icky, and you don’t want them in your home, or in your car.
 We get it.
 But before you go mad with the ant killer, bear in mind that ants do help both humans and the environment alike.

 Ants balance and support diverse ecosystems the world over.
 We might shout at them as they crawl into our peanut butter jam sandwich.
 But the sugar they seek helps them on their quest to spread seeds, pollinate plants and aerate the soil of your lawn.

 So, if they’re in your garden, maybe leave them be if they aren’t causing too much upset.
 But, if they are destroying the tranquility of your garden or home, and you want to know how to tackle them without harsh pesticides, you’re in the right place.

 Pay attention, and you’ll be a sugar ant subject expert in no time.

 - 2 Are You Sure It’s Sugar Ants You’re Seeing?

 - 3 Can You Kill the Entire Colony Naturally?

 - 4 How to Find the Sugar Ant Nest

 - 5 Do Home Remedies Really Work on Sugar Ants?